 Dr. Martin trained at the University of California, Irvine Hospital in family medicine, where he treated patients of all ages with obesity, diabetes, thyroid & hormone disorders, high blood pressure, age-related diseases, chronic pain, and autoimmune conditions.
 With prestigious nominations like Resident of the Year at UCLA, he holds an M.D. from Michigan State University and a B.Sc. in Neuroscience from UCLA.
 Licensed in both Florida and California, Dr. Martin’s credentials underscore his commitment to enhancing patient well-being through advanced medical practices.

-If you have any questions or would like to schedule an appointment, contact BODYWELL today by calling (305) 877-5084.
+If you have any questions or would like to schedule an appointment, contact BODYWELLE today by calling (305) 877-5084.